Chilliwack/visual_studio_code_demo/README.md

 ## 4. Problems and Quick Their Quick Fixes

-Linters help you find probelms quickly.
+Linters help you find problems quickly.
 These are reported in the Problems tab of the  Here are two examples.

 * No-trailing-spaces (see one line above)
 * No-bare URLs (see in the first block)